 ravalement and the majority of the decoration and ornaments - the outer case

 painting and the painting and decorations of the inside and outside of the lid

 - all date to 1750 with certainty (see 1. above) since this painting covers

-decoration, although an older (1617?) painting appears to lie underneath the
+the painting is on new wood from 1750), although an older (1617?) painting appears to lie underneath the

 present interior lid painting.
 This lid painting dates to exactly 1750 with the